james-jory/amazon-personalize-filter-rotator/README.md

 INCLUDE ItemID WHERE Items.published_date > {{datetime_format(now - timedelta_days(30),'%Y%m%d')}}
 ```

-The above templates produce a hard-coded filter expression based on current time when they're resolved.
+The above templates resolve to a hard-coded filter expression based on current time when they're resolved.
 The first produces a Unix timestamp (expressed in seconds as required by Personalize for `CREATION_TIMESTAMP`) that is 30 days ago.
-The second template produces an integer representing the date in YYYYMMDD format from 30 days ago.
+The second template produces an integer representing the date in `YYYYMMDD` format from 30 days ago.

 ### <a name="Deletefiltermatchtemplate"></a>Delete filter match template

 Finally, we need to clean up old filters after we have transitioned to a newer version of the filter.
-A filter name matching template can be used for this and can be written in such a way to delay the delete for some time after the new filter is created.
-This gives your application time to transition from the old filter to the new filter.
+Otherwise we will eventually hit a limit.
+A filter name matching template can be used for this and can be written in such a way to delay the deletion for some time after the new filter is created.
+This gives your application time to transition from the old filter to the new filter before the old filter is deleted.
 The `PersonalizeDeleteFilterMatchTemplate` CloudFormation template parameter is where you specify the delete filter match template.

-The following delete filter match template will match on filters with a filter name that starts with `filter-include-recent-items-` and has a suffix that is more than one day older than today.
-In other words, we have 1 day to transition to the new filter before the old filter is deleted.
+The following delete filter match template will match on filters with a filter name that start with `filter-include-recent-items-` and have a suffix that is more than one day older than today.
+In other words, we have 1 day to transition client applications to the new filter before the old filter is deleted.
+This can be customized however suits your application.

 ```
 starts_with(filter.name,'filter-include-recent-items-') and int(end(filter.name,8)) < int(datetime_format(now - timedelta_days(1),'%Y%m%d'))
 ```

 Any filters that trigger this template to resolve to `true` will be deleted.
 All others will be left alone.
 Note that all fields available in the [FilterSummary](https://docs.aws.amazon.com/personalize/latest/dg/API_FilterSummary.html) of the [ListFilters API](https://docs.aws.amazon.com/personalize/latest/dg/API_ListFilters.html) response are available to this template.
 For example, the template above matches on `filter.name`.
-Other filter summary fields such as `filter.status`, `filter.creationDateTime`, and `filter.lastUpdatedDateTime` can also be inspected in the template.
+Other filter summary fields such as `filter.status`, `filter.creationDateTime`, and `filter.lastUpdatedDateTime` can also be inspected in the template's logic.

 ## <a name='Filterevents'></a>Filter events

 If you'd like to synchronize your application's configuration or be notified when a filter is created or deleted, you can optionally configure the rotator function to publish events to [Amazon EventBridge](https://aws.amazon.com/eventbridge/).
-When events are enabled, there are two event detail types published by the rotator function: `PersonalizeFilterCreated` and `PersonalizeFilterDeleted`.
-Both have an event `Source` of `personalize.filter.rotator` and include details on the filter created or deleted.
+When events are enabled, there are three event detail types published by the rotator function: `PersonalizeFilterCreated`, `PersonalizeFilterCreateFailed`, and `PersonalizeFilterDeleted`.
+Each has an event `Source` of `personalize.filter.rotator` and includes details on the filter created or deleted.
 This allows you to setup EventBridge rules to process events as you please.
-For example, when a new filter is created, you can receive the `PersonalizeFilterCreated` event in a Lambda function to update your application's configuration to switch to using the new filter.
+For example, when a new filter is created, you can process the `PersonalizeFilterCreated` event in a Lambda function to update your application's configuration to switch to using the new filter in inference calls.
 ## <a name='Filtertemplatesyntax'></a>Filter template syntax

 The [Simple Eval](https://github.com/danthedeckie/simpleeval) library is used as the foundation of for the template syntax.
 It provides a safer and more sandboxed alternative than using Python's [eval](https://docs.python.org/3/library/functions.html#eval) function.
 Check the Simple Eval library documentation for details on the functions available and examples.